sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 By adopting this strategy, ESDC is taking a stand and moving towards a world class public service.

+Notes:

+Add Policy on Service and Digital's requirement 4.4.2.5 Open access to digital tools (language that the public service need access to modern tools, without extensive procurement barriers)

 ## 5. Governing Principles

 This strategy supports Canada's aims of radical transformation by simplifying and streamlining processes.
 It will help to make collaborative working methods the de-facto standard for ESDC's work internally and with others.

 It is important to stress that the principles and the action plan relate to existing work processes.
-The use of OSS is commonplace across the GC and in many parts of ESDC there is an established OSS-like culture.
+Open standards and OSS are already being used across the GC and in some parts of ESDC there is an established OSS-like culture.
-We simply need to do more and keep getting better at it.
+We simply need to do more and continuously improve.

 The principles of this strategy will help us choose strategically between closely competing software solutions.
 They keep our options open.